The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 - Importation: Allowed for personal use but often subject to customs seizures

-This means that although owning and employing kratom isn’t illegal, selling it for human consumption is against Health Canada’s regulations.
+This means that while owning and using kratom isn’t illegal, selling it for human consumption is against Health Canada’s regulations.
 Vendors often work around this by labeling kratom as “not for human consumption”, similar to how other restricted supplements have been marketed in the past.

 Why Is Kratom Restricted in Canada?